 I apologise for not getting the name of the fireworky tree in the next picture.
 It looks like an elongated buddleia tree, but I acknowledge it is unlikely to be called this.

-Here are some peonies for Katie.
+Here are some peonies.

 This is in the lower part of the rose garden.
 You can see the South Cottage in the next picture, with the climbing rose ‘Mme Alfred Carriere’ climbing its walls.
 The rose in front of the hedge is ‘Ulrich Brunner’.